MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 # HoloLens Research Mode

+> [!NOTE]
+> This feature was added as part of the 2018 Spring Update (RS4) for HoloLens, and is not available on earlier releases.
+You can test it now by installing the [HoloLens RS4 Preview](./hololens-rs4-preview).
+Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.17125 on HoloLens.
+You can find the latest Windows SDK [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).

-Research mode is a new capability of HoloLens being introduced in RS4.
-It provides application access to the key sensors on the HoloLens.
+Research mode is a new capability of HoloLens that provides application access to the key sensors on the device.
 These include:
 - The four environment tracking cameras used by the system for map building and head tracking.
 - Two versions of the depth camera data – one for high-frequency (30 FPS) near-depth sensing, commonly used in hand tracking, and the other for lower-frequency (1 FPS) far-depth sensing, currently used by Spatial Mapping,
 - Two versions of an IR-reflectivity stream, used by the HoloLens to compute depth, but valuable in its own right as these images are illuminated from the HoloLens and reasonably unaffected by ambient light.